-If we embraced the concept of compost, turning waste into nutrients, what would change in the way we worked in our organizations?
+If we embraced the concept of compost and leadership, by turning waste into nutrients, what would change in the way we worked in our organizations?
 Would we see time differently?
 Would we have processes that cycle resources or knowledge to its highest possibility?
 Would we have a mentor program in which staff could learn from each other and develop into stronger employees?

 The options of how to cycle what we waste in our organizations are many.
 All it takes to shift your perception of organizational waste.
 We need to learn to see what is wasted in our organization, decide to stop tolerating the waste you see and ask how can this waste be turned into a resource for the organization?

 Dr. Kathleen E. Allen is the author of Leading from the Roots: Nature Inspired Leadership Lessons for Today’s World (2018) and President of Allen and Associates, a consulting firm that specializes in leadership, innovation, and organizational change.
 She writes a blog on leadership and organizations that describes a new paradigm of leadership that is based on lessons from nature and living systems at www.kathleenallen.net